gonzrona/finance_calculator/README.md

 - UI (add/remove) new accounts
 - Work out escrow accounts
 - Test on my loans/accounts
+- Do all finance measures book
+- How to properly allocate investments
 - Have Jon check
   - Accuracy
   - Include enough